Behaviour is regarded as antisocial when it affects your peace, comfort or privacy.

 Minor antisocial behaviour is behaviour which includes activities that could reasonably occur, on occasion, in your normal daily routine.
 This kind of behaviour may cause a low level of nuisance to your neighbours.

 Moderate antisocial behaviour involves activities or behaviour that is more abusive in nature, or impacts on the health and safety of others.

 Serious antisocial behaviour is when a person’s life or safety is threatened, involves intentional damage to a property, physical assault and other acts of aggression.

 Examples of serious antisocial behaviour include:

 For more information relating to antisocial behaviour policy and procedures in public housing please see:

 Chapter 17 of the Operational Policy Manual 34 KB.

-For further information contact your local Territory Housing office.
+For further information contact your local Department of Housing office.